KVIs and why they are the hidden gem of data intelligence

 About Matt Mayes

-Matt is the Director of Data Intelligence at Welcome.
-He has extensive experience working with large ecommerce retailers, growing overall business including topline revenue, channel specific revenue and contribution as well as offline revenue.
+Matt is a Data Intelligence expert.
+He has extensive experience working with large eCommerce retailers, growing overall business including topline revenue, channel specific revenue and contribution as well as offline revenue.